Houston officer probed for possible role in US Capitol riot

 HOUSTON (AP) - A Houston police officer suspected of taking part in the mob attack on the U.S. Capitol is under investigation, the police chief said Wednesday.

 The officer has been placed on administrative leave and will face a disciplinary review hearing on Friday, said Houston Police Chief Art Acevedo.
-The patrol officer, whom Acevedo did not identify, is an 18-year veteran with the department.
+The patrol officer is an 18-year veteran with the department.

 The officer attended a Jan.
 6 rally in Washington, D.C., in support of President Donald Trump, which is allowed under the First Amendment, Acevedo said.
 But investigators determined the officer later joined the mob that breached the Capitol building.

+“A lot of stuff happened that day,” Pham said.
+“I wasn’t in the right mind.”

-Authorities began investigating the officer after a Houston resident on Sunday emailed Acevedo a photo showing the officer at the rally draped in a Trump flag.
+Authorities began investigating the officer after a Houston resident on Sunday emailed Acevedo a photo showing him at the rally draped in a Trump flag.

 “But this individual has been determined to have actually penetrated the Capitol … There is no excuse for criminal activity, especially from a police officer.
 I can’t tell you the anger I feel at the thought of a police officer and other police officers thinking they get to storm the Capitol,” Acevedo said.